prrvchr/eMailerOOo/README.md

 - Email address column: `HomeEmail`, `WorkEmail` et `OtherEmail`

 If several columns of email addresses are selected, then the order becomes important since the email will be sent to the first available address.
-In addition, on page 2 of the wizard, in the `Available recipients` tab, only records with at least one email address column entered will be listed.
+In addition, on [Recipients selection](https://prrvchr.github.io/smtpMailerOOo/#recipients-selection) step of the wizard, in the `Available recipients` tab, only records with at least one email address column entered will be listed.
 So make sure you have an address book with filled in email addresses columns.

 ![smtpMailerOOo screenshot 5](smtpMailerOOo-5.png)